-Compensatory damages are those that are sought after by a victim in order to address the financial losses and damages suffered as a result of the accident which they have been involved in. the type of compensatory damages that can be awarded to the victim is dependent on the type of accident they have been in.
+Compensatory damages are those that are sought after by a victim in order to address the financial losses and damages suffered as a result of the accident in which they have been involved.
+In the context of workplace injuries, compensatory damages are the type of compensation that a worker injury lawyer would pursue when representing injured individuals.
+The type of compensatory damages that can be awarded to the victim is dependent on the type of accident they have been in.
 Some of the more common types of compensatory damages that an injury victim may seek compensation for include;

 – Past, present, and future medical costs

 – Cost of physical rehabilitation (this may also include the projected future cost)